radhofan/Web-Ads-Accessibility/README.md

 ##### Table 3:

+- **Time Required**: This step takes approximately 5-10 minutes to complete.
+- **Output**: The result is printed directly in the terminal.

 <img src="image/README/14.png" alt="Alt text" width="480" height="320">
 <img src="image/README/15.png" alt="Alt text" width="480" height="320">

 ##### Table 4:

+- **Time Required**: This step takes approximately 5-10 minutes to complete.
+- **Output**: The result is printed directly in the terminal.

-> You can scroll up and down to see the all top 5
+> You can scroll up and down to view all the top 5 entries.

 <img src="image/README/16.png" alt="Alt text" width="480" height="320">
 <img src="image/README/17.png" alt="Alt text" width="480" height="320">

 ##### Figure 4:

+- **Time Required**: This step takes approximately 5-10 minutes to complete.
+- **Output**: The figure will appear in a pop-up window once processing is complete.

-> You can close the figure to move to the next step
+> You can close the figure to proceed to the next step.

 <img src="image/README/18.png" alt="Alt text" width="480" height="320">
 <img src="image/README/19.png" alt="Alt text" width="480" height="320">

 ##### Figure 5:

+- **Time Required**: This step takes approximately 5-10 minutes to complete.
+- **Output**: The figure will appear in a pop-up window once processing is complete.

-> You can close the figure to move to the next step
+> You can close the figure to proceed to the next step.

 <img src="image/README/20.png" alt="Alt text" width="480" height="320">
 <img src="image/README/21.png" alt="Alt text" width="480" height="320">

 ##### Figure 8a:

+- **Time Required**: This step takes approximately 20-30 minutes to complete.
+- **Output**: The figure will appear in a pop-up window once processing is complete.

-> You can close the figure to move to the next step
+> You can close the figure to proceed to the next step.

 <img src="image/README/22.png" alt="Alt text" width="480" height="320">
 <img src="image/README/23.png" alt="Alt text" width="480" height="320">

 ##### Figure 8b:

+- **Time Required**: This step takes approximately 20-30 minutes to complete.
+- **Output**: The figure will appear in a pop-up window once processing is complete.

-> You can close the figure to move to the next step
+> You can close the figure to proceed to the next step.

 <img src="image/README/24.png" alt="Alt text" width="480" height="320">
 <img src="image/README/25.png" alt="Alt text" width="480" height="320">

 ##### Figure 8c:

+- **Time Required**: This step takes approximately 20-30 minutes to complete.
+- **Output**: The figure will appear in a pop-up window once processing is complete.

-> You can close the figure to move to the next step
+> You can close the figure to proceed to the next step.

 <img src="image/README/26.png" alt="Alt text" width="480" height="320">
 <img src="image/README/27.png" alt="Alt text" width="480" height="320">